-1.5 million.
+One and a half million.
 That’s the number of unfilled cybersecurity jobs that are open as of this year.
-And many of these jobs that need highly-skilled cybersecurity workers are in the national government, where we work every day to keep our nation’s nuclear stockpile and energy grid, supplies, and technologies safe and secure.
+Many of these jobs that need highly-skilled cybersecurity workers are in the federal government, where we work every day to keep our nation’s nuclear stockpile and energy infrastructure safe and secure.

 People trained in cybersecurity are a national asset.
-The Executive Order “America’s Cybersecurity Workforce”, issued on May 2, 2019, calls for the United States government to invest in the future and current cybersecurity workforce as a matter of American economic prosperity and national security.
+The Executive Order “America’s Cybersecurity Workforce”, issued earlier this month, calls for investments in the future and current cybersecurity workforce as a matter of American economic prosperity and national security.

 “The CIO and the Department are aware that recruiting and retaining a world-class workforce is the lynchpin for executing effective transitions and mission accomplishments,” said Chief Information Officer Max Everett.
 “The U.S. Department of Energy is already making critical inroads into inspiring and equipping students across the country to join our top cybersecurity talent, preparing the leaders of the future and addressing the gender gap in technology.
 We offer engaging hands-on learning opportunities, exciting cybersecurity challenge games and competitions, classroom resources, mentorship, internship offerings, and more.”

-The U.S. Department of Energy is on the job, offering a myriad of ways to get inspired about cybersecurity careers and work with us.
+The Energy Department is on the job, offering a myriad of ways to get inspired about cybersecurity careers.
 Read about our programs here and tune in to the conversation at the DOE Cyber Conference happening now (May 13-15, 2019), to learn more.

 - Pink Elephant Unicorn.
 This capture-the-flag event run by Pacific Northwest National Laboratory provides training to build a cyber resilient community.
 Pink Elephant Unicorn includes students and professionals interested in cyber security careers, businesses who want to teach employees useful security practices, and skilled cybersecurity professionals looking to practice their skills and meet other professionals.